sinclairzx81/typebox/readme.md

 ## Overview

-TypeBox is a type builder library that allows developers to compose in-memory JSON Schema objects that can be statically resolved to TypeScript types.
-The schemas produced by TypeBox can be used directly as validation schemas or reflected upon by navigating the standard JSON Schema properties at runtime.
+TypeBox is a type builder library that creates in-memory JSON Schema objects that can be statically resolved to TypeScript types.
+The schemas produced by this library are built to match the static type checking rules of the TypeScript compiler.
+This allows for a single unified type that can be both statically checked by the TypeScript compiler and runtime asserted using standard JSON schema validation.

 TypeBox can be used as a simple tool to build up complex schemas or integrated into RPC or REST services to help validate JSON data received over the wire.

-TypeBox does not provide any mechanism for validating JSON Schema.
-Please refer to libraries such as [AJV](https://www.npmjs.com/package/ajv) or similar to validate the schemas created with this library.
+TypeBox does not provide any JSON schema validation.
+Please use libraries such as [AJV](https://www.npmjs.com/package/ajv) to validate schemas built with this library.

 Requires TypeScript 4.0.3 and above.